What to do With Your Tax Refund

-Kevin Matthews II owns Building Bread where he helps millennials set and achieve their financial goals.
-He has a few free classes that will help you when it comes to investing.
+Kevin Matthews II owns Building Bread, where he helps millennials set and achieve their financial goals.
+He has a few free classes that will help you with investing.
 You can view them here.

 Start a Business

-The final smart thing that you can do with your refund is to start a small business with it.
-To be honest, this one is not for everyone.
-I know plenty of folks out there that don’t want to be business owners.
+The next thing you can do with your refund is starting a small business with it.
+This one is not for everyone.
+I know plenty of folks who don’t want to be business owners.
 That’s perfectly fine.
-However, if you are thinking about starting a business, the opportunities can be endless depending on your refund.
+However, if you are considering starting a business, the opportunities can be endless, depending on your refund.

 You can start some businesses with as little as five hundred dollars.
 Some examples are: